songwentong/WTKit/README.md

   "name": "Hong Kong",
   "province": "Hong Kong"
 }
-//WTKit can read json and parse to class like below,the model class's instances can update json value to their properties public class WeatherModel: NSObject,WTJSONModelProtocol {
+//WTKit can read json and parse to class like below,
+//and the model class's instances can update json value to their properties public class WeatherModel: NSObject,WTJSONModelProtocol {
     var tz:String?
     var area:String?